Erik-Isaac-Taduran/ClubRegistration/README.md

 # ClubRegistration
-A performance task in Computer Programming where I have to create a program that connects to the database.
+A performance task in Computer Programming using C# and Visual Studio 2022, I have to create a program that connects to the database.
 Tasks to accomplish the PT:
 - Designing the UI layout of the Registration and the Updating layout
 - Create a table named ClumMembers with the following coluums: ID,StudentID,FIRSTNAME,MIDDLENAME,LASTNAME,AGE,GENDER, and PROGRAM.